magicicada/simple_network_sim/software_checklist.md

 > - [ ] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
 > This applies to our test data and (can’t guarantee that it will run on any system) but regression tests have been run (informally) on a range of platforms (e.g. HPC, Windows 10, OSX).
-We do not use multiple processes at present - this will change very soon.
+We use multiple processes only to run the stochastic model multiple times with different random seeds, not to accelerate an single model run.

 ### Has any sort of automated code checking been applied?